This Russian Burns Down Mercedes-AMG GT 63 S Out Of Sheer Annoyance

 I have been thinking for a long time what to do with my Shark after the conflict with Mercedes.
 I think the idea is FIRE!
 That's it...
 The end..
 I'm not a happy man.

-We'll never know the true story behind the video, whether it's a voluntary act out of sheer annoyance or just a publicity stunt, just like the aforementioned AMG G63 dropped from a helicopter.
+We'll never know the true story behind the video, whether it's a voluntary act out of sheer annoyance or just a publicity stunt, just like the allegation on the aforementioned AMG G63 dropped from a helicopter.
 But one thing's for sure – it's a very costly video and we're not sure if the revenues from all the hits in this YouTube upload can cover all the expenses.

 Source: ЛИТВИН